 The Bottom Line

 Most payment delays aren't about clients trying to avoid paying - they're about friction in the payment process.
-By avoiding these five common mistakes, you remove obstacles and make it easy for clients to pay you promptly.
+By avoiding these ten common mistakes, you remove obstacles and make it easy for clients to pay you promptly.
+From including the right details and following up consistently to using professional software and enforcing late fee policies, each fix compounds to dramatically reduce the time between sending an invoice and receiving payment.

 InvoiceBloom helps you create complete, professional invoices that include all the information clients need to pay quickly.
-No more missing details, no more delays.
+Automatic invoice numbering, built-in payment terms, late fee calculations, and follow-up reminders mean you can focus on your work instead of chasing payments.

 Share this article